Ripples@Work_Venture-Learning FAQs

 For example, make sure that the grasshopper is not harmed in any way during the experiment and video or audio-recording. - Intuitive considerations of complementing each other’s strengths while working with smart machines.

+For example, you may generate a grasshopper and its hind legs with AI and compare the images to your photos.
 What is the difference?
 How can two technologies work together?
 What if you sketch parts of your images and use drawings to complement photos and AI generation?
 What is the meaning that you make from this activity? - A creative and informative way of sharing and posting content on Ripplework and a constructive and intelligent way

 of communicating online.